Tearsheet

 AI Analysis | Feedback

-Andrew Partridge is the Chief Commercial Officer at GRAIL.
-Before joining GRAIL, he served as Chief Commercial Officer at Turning Point Therapeutics.
-He also held the role of Senior Vice President and Head of North American Commercial Operations at Vertex Pharmaceuticals, and had sales and marketing positions at Schering-Plough, Roche, and Amgen.
+Andy Partridge serves as the Chief Commercial Officer at GRAIL.
+He possesses more than 25 years of global sales and marketing experience, including leading global commercial launches in oncology, hematology, and rare diseases.
+Before joining GRAIL, he was Chief Commercial Officer at Turning Point Therapeutics.
+He has also held sales and marketing roles at Schering-Plough, Roche, and Amgen, and served as Senior Vice President and Head of North American Commercial Operations at Vertex Pharmaceuticals.

 AI Analysis | Feedback